Skip to main content

 terraform init --upgrade

-5. After the Datagrok container starts, the Datagrok server will deploy the database.
-You can check the status by checking the running task log in CloudWatch
+5. Once the Datagrok container starts, the server will initialize the database.
+You can monitor the status by checking the running task logs in CloudWatch.

 Advanced usage